The End of the Affair (1955 film): Plot

 Suddenly Sarah wants Maurice beside her.
 She confides in a Catholic priest and asks: "What does God want with me?"
 She lights a candle and for the first time in months feels "a little tremble of happiness."
 At home, she finds Maurice with Henry.
 It took "everything she had" to walk up the stairs.
 She writes a love letter, records it in the diary and tears it up, creating the scrap of paper Parkis found.

-She tells her friend, Richard Smythe, that she is going back to Maurice because she believes that God will love her even if she breaks her vow.
+She tells her friend, Richard Smythe, she is going back to Maurice because she believes God will love her even if she breaks her vow.
 But when Henry tells her how much he needs her, she promises not to leave him.

 The diary ends with a cry of pain and love for Maurice.
 He closes the journal and phones her.
 She begs him not to come.
-He pursues her to the church, through pouring rain, promising they will be together.
-Maurice comes to the house and finds Sarah is dying.
+He pursues her to the church through pouring rain, promising they will be together.

+Maurice goes to the house and finds Sarah has died.
 At home, he finds a letter from Sarah that says she can never see him again, and that she has never loved as she loves him.
-Maurice replies: "Have it your way Sarah.
+Maurice replies: "Have it your way, Sarah.
 I believe that you live and that He exists.
 But I'm tired.
 Just give me a little time..."

 Production

+David Lewis bought the rights to the novel.
+He was going to set up the project with Louis B Mayer who had left MGM but this fell through and resulted in the project being delayed for three years.
+The movie was set up with producer David Rose who had a deal with Columbia.
+Deborah Kerr agreed to play the female lead.
+David Lewis wanted Richard Burton to play the male lead but Columbia did not want him.
+Instead Van Johnson, who wanted to play the role, was cast. " He was far from the Greene hero the film needed and I knew it," said Lewis.

+Graham Greene wanted James Agee to do the script but the backers did not support this choice.
 The script was written by Lenore Coffee, who like Graham Greene was a late convert to Catholicism.
 She said:

 I wrote a beautiful script; but they got somebody in England to rewrite it, and it wasn’t an improvement.
 I opened with the ending, the separation—after they had already stopped seeing each other—and then I backtracked to show what led to the separation.
 I reversed the order of the novel.

+David Rose wanted Edward Dymtryk to direct.
+Lewis said "he wanted to do the film because he had had no success working with women and he wanted to prove that he could."

+Lewis said "The film was well made, but at the last minute Rose and Columbia decided that the book’s “miracles” weresomehow beyond our audience, and they were summarily removed over my empathic objections.
+Their loss meant the loss of the film’s depth and uniqueness."